andyjzhong/roast/README.md

 -   Create user profiles based on username and login functionality.
 -   Make a separate modal for discounts input; currently it's a prompt.
 -   Add timestamps to each order.
+-   Add analytics and metrics based on timestamps.
 -   Make use of cogwheel settings button.
 -   Add a dark mode.